 12. How long is my loan approval good for?

-I usually see marine lenders offering loan approval terms for 30 days.
-However, I have seen several offer extensions when needed.
+We usually see marine lenders offering loan approval terms for 30 days.
+However, we have seen several offer extensions when needed.

 13. 1.
 Do marine lenders require income verification?

-Marine lenders used to have "no-doc" or "stated" loan options, but I am told these have pretty much disappeared.
+Marine lenders used to have “no-doc” or “stated” loan options, but we are told these have pretty much disappeared.
 Plan on supplying plenty of documentation to justify your loan request!